-Retired police chief, US citizen detained for 1 1/2 hours at airport
+A retired US police chief was detained by Customs for 90 minutes

 That was until last week, when Aden's first international trip of the year left him thinking his freedoms as a US citizen have been eroded.

-Aden said he was coming home from celebrating his mother's 80th birthday in Paris when he was detained by a CBP officer at New York's JFK International Airport.
+Aden said he was coming home from celebrating his mother's 80th birthday in Paris when he was detained by a CBP officer at New York's John F. Kennedy International Airport.

-He said he approached a CPD officer, "who didn't say anything when I handed him my passport, and (he) looked at me with a gruff expression and simply stated, "Are you traveling alone?"
+He said he approached a CPD officer, "who didn't say anything when I handed him my passport, and (he) looked at me with a gruff expression and simply stated, 'Are you traveling alone?'"
 Aden posted on Facebook.
 "I knew this was a sign of trouble."
-Aden answered, "yes," and the officer replied, "Let's take a walk."
+Aden answered, "Yes," and the officer replied, "Let's take a walk."

 Aden said he was taken to a room with signs that said "Remain seated at all times" and "use of telephones strictly prohibited."
-The retired police chief from Greenville, North Carolina said those were clear indications he was being detained.
+The retired police chief from Greenville, North Carolina, said those were clear indications he was being detained.
 He said he stayed there for an hour and a half.

 Aden told the CBP officer he was a former police chief and US citizen.
 But neither fact helped his case.